plyn85/First-Milestone-Project/README.md

      on the navbar where I submitted a question I had regarding the gym.

    ## Manual testing of all elements on website
-All sections of the website where tested trough out the project using chrome dev tools on all device sizes.
+All sections of the website where tested through out the project using chrome dev tools on all device sizes.
 When It was near completion
     I begin to test on many different browsers some of which Include Firefox,Edge,Opera,Safari an Internet explorer.
 The website was then sent to family an friends to gather feedback on the look an functionality of the website on many different devices.